Teaching your child about fire safety

 See Medication safety for more information.

-Plan and practice your fire escape plan
+Practice your fire escape plan

-• plan at least two exits out of each room where possible
+• two exits out of each room

-• consider and plan for any mobility or safety issues for certain points
+• extra support for any mobility issues

-• practice and review the plan regularly
+• regularly practice the plan with your children

 See Brigade Kids website on What is a home fire escape plan?.

-In the event of a home fire, teach your child to use the back of their hands to feel the door before using an exit.
-If it is hot, your child should use an alternative exit route like other doors or windows.
+In the event of a fire, teach your child to use the back of their hands to feel the door before using an exit.
+If it is hot, your child should use an alternative exit like other doors or windows.

 Stop, drop, cover and roll